A small, narrow river

 To teem, or be overrun or overflowing with

-To flood with water or a liquid
+To flood with great quantities of water or a liquid

 Types of bodies of freshwater